-- Once the eggs are in the pan immediately drop the heat to 200 (or medium low) and cover with the bowl or pan.
+- Once the eggs are in the pan immediately drop the heat to 200 (or medium low) and cover with a lightweight heat proof bowl or lid.

 - Allow the eggs to cook until the whites are set.
 About 2-3 minutes.
 Since everyone’s stoves/griddles are different the cooking times will vary.
 It’s totes okay to peek in at them just be sure to recover them when you’re done!

 - When your whites are set remove the cover.
 Remember: IT WILL BE HOT!